-The Housing through Social Enterprise project will examine the experiences of tenants being housed or supported by three housing social enterprises in Glasgow.
-Looking across the private and social rented sectors, the research is working with:
+The Housing through Social Enterprise project examined the experiences of tenants being housed or supported by three housing social enterprises in Glasgow.
+Looking across the private and social rented sectors, the research worked with:

 All three organisations have a strong focus on supporting vulnerable and low-income households, many of which have been homeless or are at risk of homelessness.

 The project followed more than 70 tenants over the first year of their tenancy, interviewing them at three time points to see what was changing for them.
 The interviews focused on tenants’ housing experience and their health and wellbeing, to explore the impact of each organisation’s approach.

 The research showed a number of ways in which the actions of landlords, letting agencies and housing support organisations are important for tenants to be able to settle in to a new tenancy and make their house feel like home.

 Relationships - Tenants do better when they have a named person as their main contact at their housing provider, who respects and understands their individual needs, history and situation.

 Property quality - Beyond the basics of a defect-free, efficient property, tenants need to be able to make their property feel like home.
 For some the ideal is an empty, blank canvas that they can customise.
 For others, it is much harder to make a home if the property is unfurnished and undecorated.

 Affordability - Reasonable rent levels are important, but there are other financial factors at the start of a tenancy, which can have a significant effect on tenants' wellbeing.
 Help dealing with benefits, utility costs, refurbishment expenses and arrears is key.

 Neighbourhood - Tenants settle more easily into their property if they have as much choice as possible about where they live, to find the right property in the right place where they feel safe and, for some, close to family and friends.